 Take the Train to the Grand Canyon

-The Grand Canyon Railway is one of the best ways to get to the Grand Canyon.
+The Grand Canyon Railroad is one of the best ways to get to the Grand Canyon.
 The train begins the journey to the Grand Canyon from downtown Williams, Arizona.
 Board the train and leave the hard work to the conductor.
 A two hour, 15 minute trip, the train takes you along Arizona’s beautiful desert landscape.
 Upon arrival, the train will pull into the 1910 Grand Canyon Depot.
 You’ll have about 3 hours to enjoy sightseeing, dining at restaurants or taking a bus tour of the rim.

 Begin the Train Ride in Williams, Arizona

-The Grand Canyon Railway leaves the station in Williams at 9:30am (8:30am in November and December).
+The Grand Canyon Railroad leaves the station in Williams at 9:30am (8:30am in November and December).
 Williams, Arizona is 30 miles west of Flagstaff off Interstate 40.
 Since the train tour is about 9 hours total, you may want to consider staying at the Grand Canyon Railway Hotel before or after the train ride.
 The hotel is conveniently located right at the train station, so parking is easy and within walking distance to restaurants and shopping.

 There are six levels when you are purchasing your tickets.
 You can also choose a different train car or luxury experience for both legs of your trip.
 There are three levels of class (Pullman, Coach or First Class), two levels of luxury with dome observation (Observation or Luxury Dome) and the Luxury Parlor.